Implements a standalone XML-RPC server. The method #serve is left if a SIGHUP is sent to the program.

 Creates a new XMLRPC::Server instance, which is a

-XML-RPC server listening on the given port
+XML-RPC server listening on the given port and accepts

-requests for the given host
+requests for the given host, which is localhost

 by default.